 The work of the major governance committees is detailed below.
-This year, the College continued its dialogue on governance, committee relationships, and their reporting structure.
-Our dialogue centered on transparency, alignment, integration, and communication.
+These committees all share the principles of transparency, alignment, integration, and communication.

 Major College Committees for Integrated Planning

 President's Cabinet www.sdmesa.edu/about-mesa/office-of-the-president/